Author / Owner

 Current Ofsted Grading

-Winchelsea is a special school for pupils aged 4 – 16 and designated for pupils with complex needs.
-All pupils have a statement of Special Educational Needs or an Education, Health and Care Plan.
+Winchelsea School is a community school.
+The school’s home Local Authority (LA) is Bournemouth Christchurch Poole Council (BCP).
+It is a special school for pupils aged 4 – 19 and designated for pupils with complex needs.
+All pupils have an EHCP.
 The school is increasingly taking pupils with more complex profiles.

-The majority of pupils come from within the Poole area and a small number come from Bournemouth and Dorset.
+The majority of pupils come from within the Bournemouth and Poole area with a small number come from Dorset.
 Most are transported to school via minibuses.
 Approximately 10% are brought to school by parents / carers.
 Almost all pupils are of White British heritage and speak English as their first language.

 Standard Admissions Number

-Admissions may be made at any time during the school year but the majority take place in September.
-All admissions are made in accordance with the current national legislation relating to pupils with special needs, and must conform to the school’s admission policy, as agreed with the Local Authority (LA).
-The School’s home LA is the Borough of Poole.
+Admissions across the school may be made at any time during the school year but the majority take place in September.
+All admissions are made in accordance with the current national legislation relating to pupils with special needs, and must conform to the school’s admission policy, as agreed with the LA.

 The school is funded to provide a specific number of places by the LA.
-There are no prescribed place numbers relating to the category of learning difficulty or Key Stage although an appropriate balance will always be sought.
-The school may, in certain circumstances agree to admit pupils beyond this number if it is confident that, in so doing, the needs of the pupils in the group are not compromised and appropriate agreement is reached concerning funding for additional place provision.
+There are no prescribed place numbers relating to the category of learning difficulty or Key Stage (KS) although an appropriate balance will always be sought.
+The school may, in certain circumstances agree to admit pupils beyond this number if it is confident that, in so doing, the needs of the pupils in the group are not compromised, it is appropriate for the needs of the pupils being admitted and appropriate agreement is reached concerning funding for additional place provision.
 The discretion to admit beyond the formula number remains with the Governors through the office of the Headteacher.
 Governors seek to allocate places on the basis of vacancies within groups rather than overall vacancies within the school.

 All admissions are administered by the LA.
 Occasionally admissions may be agreed for children from neighbouring authorities.
-The following is taken directly from the Borough of Poole Special School Admissions Criteria:
+The following is taken directly from the Bournemouth Christchurch and Poole Council Special School Admissions Criteria:

 - Are predicted to achieve between Levels 1 and 3 in most subjects at Key Stage 4.